brentd09/AZ040Labs/PowerShell-Lab-07.md

     ```PowerShell
     Get-Help about_Splatting
-    # Splatting allow you to collect all of the information for the parameters
+    # Splatting allows you to collect all of the information for the parameters
     # in a hash table and then use the hash table instead of individual parameters
     ```
     </Strong></details>